civo/docs/content/docs/object-stores/create-an-object-store.md

 `--size {500/1000/1500...}` - the size in GB of the store, in multiples of 500.

-`--owner-access-key <id>` - the [Object store credential](./object-store-credentials) referenced by id to make the owner of the store to be created.
+`--owner-access-key <id>` - the [object store credential](./object-store-credentials) referenced by id to make the owner of the store to be created.

-`--owner-name <name>` - the [Object store credential](./object-store-credentials) referenced by its name to make the owner of the store to be created.
+`--owner-name <name>` - the [object store credential](./object-store-credentials) referenced by its name to make the owner of the store to be created.

-`--region <region>` the Civo region in which to create the Object store.
+`--region <region>` the Civo region in which to create the object store.
 If not provided, will use the currently-selected region.

 </TabItem>
 </Tabs>